Redbone Coonoodle (Redbone Coonhound & Poodle Mix): Info, Pictures, Characteristics & Facts

 Food and Diet Requirements 🦴

-The Redbone Coonoodle is a medium to large dog that will require two to three cups of food per day spread out over several meals.
-Spreading the food out helps reduce the chance your pet will swallow too much air resulting in a potentially life-threatening condition known as Bloat.
+The Redbone Coonoodle is a medium to large dog that will require 2 to 3 cups of food per day spread out over several meals.
+Spreading the food out helps reduce the chance your pet will swallow too much air, resulting in a potentially life-threatening condition known as bloat.

 It also helps keep your pet from developing digestive issues and helps prevent obesity.

-We recommend a high-quality food fortified with vitamins and other essential nutrients that will help your puppy grow into a healthy dog.
+We recommend a high-quality food fortified with vitamins and other essential nutrients to help your puppy grow into a healthy dog.

 Daily Exercise Requirements 🐕